CS207-AP/Library-Management-System/README.md

 * Cross platform uniformity (Windows, OSX and Linux\_64)
 * It looks prettier, unlike Swing which makes you feel like you're using Windows98

-Finally, we decided on using Apapche Tomcat v9.0 as the servlet container for the GUI as it was the most easy-to-configure container which worked well out of the box.
+Finally, we decided on using Apache Tomcat v9.0 as the servlet container for the GUI as it was the most easy-to-configure container which worked well out of the box.

 For more information about the build tools refer to the [Built With](#built-with) section.